eddie/eddie.github.io/_drafts/2015-02-28-angularjs-service-events.md

 The requirements I had for service callbacks were:

 - No magic between service/controller, events should be clear to follow.
-- Avoid using $on/$broadcast anti-patterns
+- Avoid using angular event anti-patterns
 - Ability to easily add callbacks to service
 - Service should declare which callbacks it supported